torik42/YaLafi/README.md

 let g:ale_linters = { 'plaintex': ['lty'], 'tex': ['lty'] }
 " default place of LT installation: '~/lib/LanguageTool' let g:ale_tex_lty_ltdirectory = '~/lib/LanguageTool-4.7'
-" uncomment the following assignment, if LT has been installed via packet " manager; in this case, g:ale_tex_lty_ltdirectory hasn't to be specified " let g:ale_tex_lty_command = 'languagetool'
+" uncomment the following assignment, if LT has been installed via package " manager; in this case, g:ale_tex_lty_ltdirectory hasn't to be specified " let g:ale_tex_lty_command = 'languagetool'
 " set to '' to disable server usage or to 'lt' for LT's Web server